bartobri/mrrcrypt/README.md

 -d *ms*

 Debug mode.
 This draws the mirror field and animates the decryption process for debugging purposes.
-You will need a BIG console window to fit the entire miror field, minimum 134x68. "ms" specifies the time in milliseconds for each step through the mirror field.
+You will need a minimum temrinal size of 134x68.
+"ms" specifies the time in milliseconds for each step through the mirror field.
 Values around the mirror field perimeter are represented in hexidecimal.

 **Key Management**